 Yes!
 You are allowed to fundraise as long as it is not during your work hours and not using Head Start program resources.

 Getting started with a Dollar per Child fundraiser is made easy with our Dollar per Child Toolkit!
-Download this toolkit and it will walk you through step by step on how to hold your first fundraiser.
+Download this toolkit for step-by-step guidance on how to hold your first fundraiser.
 It contains information ranging from fundraising ideas and flyers to post around your community to how to organize your fundraiser and set fundraising goals.

-Individual programs may keep track of funds acquired by Dollar per Child Campaign activities as long as they are put into an unrestricted budget account and ensured they are sent as contributions for advocacy.
-They may not be co-mingled with restricted federal funds.
+Individual programs may collect funds acquired by Dollar per Child Campaign activities as long as they are put into an unrestricted budget account and tracked as contributions for advocacy.
+They may not be co-mingled in an account with restricted federal funds.

 If you prefer, you may send them directly to:

 National Head Start Association

 Baltimore, MD 21275-9400

 NHSA's member dues - by law - cannot be used for lobbying, so Dollar per Child is the main source of funding for our advocacy work.